+During fiscal year 2019, the increase in the Company's goodwill related to an insignificant acquisition, partially offset by the effects of foreign currency translation recorded within all three of the Company's segments.
 During fiscal year 2018, the increase in the Company's goodwill reflected the effects of foreign currency translation recorded within all three of the Company's segments.
-During fiscal year 2017, the Company's goodwill increased by \$2.8 million, which reflected \$3.8 million of goodwill acquired in connection with the acquisition of Arconics during the third quarter of fiscal year 2017, which was recorded in the Company's satellite services segment.
-The increase was partially offset by the effects of foreign currency translation recorded within all three of the Company's segments.

-During fiscal year 2017, \$19.3 million of the increase in other acquired intangibles related to the acquisition of Arconics recorded during the third quarter of fiscal year 2017 in the Company's satellite services segment.
-All other amounts recorded related to the acquisition of Arconics were not significant.
+During fiscal year 2019, other acquired intangibles increased slightly due to an insignificant acquisition.
 Other acquired intangible assets are amortized using the straight-line method over their estimated useful lives of two to ten years.
-Amortization expense related to other acquired intangible assets was \$12.2 million, \$10.8 million and \$16.4 million for the fiscal years ended March 31, 2018, March 31, 2017 and March 31, 2016, respectively.
+Amortization expense related to other acquired intangible assets was \$9.7 million, \$12.2 million and \$10.8 million for the fiscal years ended March 31, 2019, March 31, 2018 and March 31, 2017, respectively.